Echinops: planting, growing and care

 Care

-As Echinops favours poor soils, there is no need to apply fertiliser or compost.
+As Echinops favours poor soils, there is no need to add fertiliser or compost.
 You can optionally lay a layer of mulch around it, as this will limit weed growth and prevent soil from drying out too quickly.

 Propagation: sowing, division, propagation by cuttings